knowmics-lab/PathwayComparator/README.md

 <b>Input data:</b>

-Two types of text files can be uploaded by the user for pathway comparison:
+Three types of text files can be uploaded by the user for pathway comparison:
+- Custom file
+- MIThRIL perturbation file
 - PHENSIM simulation file
-- Custom file

 Example files are available in the "Data" folder.